dentednerd/hotaru/src/posts/my-dev-environment.md

 "terminal.explorerKind": "external",
 ```

 With this, your integrated terminal will happily use zsh, Oh My ZSH and your chosen OMZ theme, but it's likely that if you're using a colour scheme in iTerm, your integrated terminal colours won't match yet.
 Don't worry, because there are settings for those too.
-A looot of settings...
+A *lot* of settings...

 ```json
 "workbench.colorCustomizations" : {